Data Breach Settlement

 Vendini, the live events ticket seller, was hacked in April 2013.
 Customer names, contact information, and payment card information were stolen.

 In January of the following year, lead plaintiffs Lanie Lim and John Lewart filed a class action lawsuit.
-In October 2014, Vendini agreed to the settlement terms, paying $3 million to cover all claimants’ expenses.
+In October 2014, Vendini agreed to a $3 million settlement to cover all claimants’ expenses.

 Schnuck Markets (2013) — Undisclosed

 In a data breach that affected Schnuck Markets from December 2012 to March 2013, 2.4 million credit and debit cards were compromised.
 A class action lawsuit was filed on behalf of Susan McGann and other Schnuck customers soon after.
 It claimed that the company did not notify customers in a timely manner and failed to secure consumer financial data.

 Schnuck Markets quickly agreed to a settlement in July 2013.
 The terms included reimbursement of out-of-pocket expenses caused by the breach and up to $10,000 paid to each victim of identity theft.

 In September 2016, Yahoo announced what could be the largest data breach in history, affecting more than 500 million users.
 The stolen information included usernames, birth dates, passwords, and security questions and answers.

 Shortly thereafter, ClassAction.com attorneys filed a negligence lawsuit against the tech giant for failing to protect and inform consumers.
 The complaint alleges that Yahoo failed to safeguard users’ personal information and did not provide timely, accurate, or adequate notice of the data breach.

 If you suffered financial or reputational harm due to a data breach, we may be able to help.
 Our attorneys have successfully represented customers in some of the largest data breaches in history, including the class action lawsuit against Home Depot, which resulted in a $19.5 million settlement.

 Contact us today for a free, no-obligation case review.